Volkswagen Tiguan review

 MPG, CO2 and running costs

-If you want to keep running costs to a minimum we'd definitely opt for the middling 148bhp 2.0-litre TDI model – this returns around 55mpg and emits around 140g/km of CO2, meaning road tax payments will be bearable.
+If you want to keep running costs to a minimum but not sacrifice performance too much we'd opt for the middling 148bhp 2.0-litre TDI model – this returns around 55mpg and emits around 140g/km of CO2, meaning road tax payments will be bearable.
 To help conserve fuel, most models come with stop/start technology.

 As you'd probably expect, if you opt for four-wheel drive or an automatic gearbox you'll see a significant impact on running costs.
 For the 148bhp model, that means mpg drops to 49mpg and emission increase to 149g/km, which bumps the Tiguan up another tax bracket.